wavesplatform/docs.wavesplatform/docs/en/ride/advanced/components.md

 ## Evaluator

-Evaluator executes the script on the node in the case of sending a transaction from a smart account, a transaction within a smart asset, or an invoke script transaction.
+Evaluator executes the script on the node in the case of sending a transaction from a smart account, a transaction invloving a smart asset, or an invoke script transaction.
 Script execution is a part of [transaction validation](/en/blockchain/transaction/transaction-validation) and transaction execution, that is, calculating a new state of the blockchain as a result of transaction.

 Evaluator is a component of a node.